ajdove/Estuary-Rich-Text-Element/README.md

 The input field can be renamed to any legal value as long as the name is unique and does not clash with any other names.
 It is advisable to rename only if absolutely necessary.
 To rename the field, all instances of "estrte_content" must be replaced with the new name in all of the .js files in the "js" folder.

-The file "js/estrte_global.js contains various default values as well as arrays of options for selections.
+The file "js/estrte_functions.js contains various default values as well as arrays of options for selections.
 These can be added to and removed as required.
 These names are hopefully self-explanitary.
 It is important when editing / adding / removing defaults and options that the same format is used.
-For example "estrte_default_text_color" must always be in the "red-green-blue" format in order for the functions in "estrte_functions.js" to operate correctly.
+For example "estrte_default_text_color" must always be in the "red-green-blue" format in order for the functions to operate correctly.
 DO NOT MAKE ANY EDITS BELOW THE LINE THAT READS - "/* DO NOT MAKE ANY EDITS BELOW THIS LINE */"

-to get emojis to add:
-   https://texteditor.com/emoji/
-to get special characters to add: https://www.rapidtables.com/code/text/unicode-characters.html
+emojis to add to the list can be found online.
+For example: https://texteditor.com/emoji/ to get special characters to add - for example: https://www.rapidtables.com/code/text/unicode-characters.html

 The file "estrte_form.html" contains the rich text element and the associated toolbar.